honeycomb on a fork

 We recommend long-term storage in the freezer if you aren't going to eat it right away, though room temperature is perfect for daily enjoyment.
 It may crystallize over time, but we think it adds to the texture.

 Now that you know the secret is out — honeycomb is a delicious, edible treasure — the fun can really begin.
 From pairing it with your favorite cheese to letting it melt over warm toast, there are endless ways to savor this gift from the bees.
 Ready to experience the magic of honey in its most natural state?
-You can find beautiful, generous blocks of our seasonal honeycomb right here.
+Look for generous blocks of seasonal honeycomb at your local farmers market, or stop by the Honey House in Owings Mills.

-• Eating directly: Enjoy raw honeycomb as a natural, sweet treat straight from the hive.
+• Eating directly: Enjoy honeycomb as a natural, sweet treat straight from the hive.

-• Gourmet dishes: Incorporate raw honeycomb into salads or entrees for an unexpected twist.
+• Gourmet dishes: Incorporate honeycomb into salads or entrees for an unexpected twist.

 Is the wax from honeycomb edible?